JustAn0therDev/python_autoplay_lofi_playlist/README.md

 Feel free to use the project as you like.

+If your player of choice has a public API but it's not Spotify, you may not be able to use the script "as is", but the main logic for requesting to play a song while logged in to your account should be pretty much the same.

 ### Credentials

 The credentials can follow the same way I made mine, with a few constants on a separate file, but it needs to be generated in the Spotify API dashboard!